vault27/vault27.github.io/ipsec.md

 `None of that appears in packets`

-### EAP + PSK
+### EAP

-- EAP allows to use additional authentication in addirion to PSK or Certs: username/password or additional cert
+- EAP allows to use additional authentication in addition to PSK or Certs: username/password or additional cert
 - Used for RA VPN
 - In IKEv1 it called XAUTH
 - 8 messages in total, instead of 4